-In Fiscal 2016, the CGNC worked with Hugessen Consulting, an independent consulting firm, to identify an appropriate comparator or peer group, which was then used for director compensation benchmarking purposes for Fiscal 2016 (See "Statement of Executive Compensation - Changes to Compensation Framework" below).
-The comparator group consisted of public companies in Canada listed on the Toronto Stock Exchange ("TSX") and of similar size and complexity to the Company.
+For Fiscal 2017, the comparator or peer group which was used for director compensation benchmarking purposes consisted of public companies in Canada listed on the TSX and of similar size and complexity to the Company.
 For example, those companies having greater than 400 employees (with the focus on over 1,000 employees) and within a specified threshold in at least two of the following three metrics: total enterprise value, market capitalization and total revenue.
 The comparator group represents a broader range of industries given the limited number of comparable industry-related peers of the Company that are publicly traded.

-The comparator group consisted of Cara Operations Limited, Great Canadian Gaming Corp., Whistler Blackcomb Holdings Inc., Northview Apartment Real Estate Investment Trust, InnVest Real Estate Investment Trust, MTY Food Group Inc., Indigo Books & Music Inc., BMTC Group Inc. and Wall Financial Corp., and the following two publicly-traded long term care and/or retirement residence industry organizations with Canadian operations: Chartwell Retirement Residences and Extendicare Inc. (collectively, the "Comparator Group").
+For Fiscal 2017, the comparator group consisted of Cara Operations Limited, Great Canadian Gaming Corp., Northview Apartment Real Estate Investment Trust, MTY Food Group Inc., Indigo Books & Music Inc., BMTC Group Inc. and Wall Financial Corp., and the following two publicly-traded long-term care and/or retirement residence industry organizations with Canadian operations: Chartwell Retirement Residences and Extendicare Inc. (collectively, the "Comparator Group").

-In addition, the Company uses the S&P/TSX Capped REIT Index, comprised of 16 real estate investment trust issuers currently listed on the TSX (the "TSX REIT Sector"), as a benchmark for certain matters, such as determining sector performance categories and weightings for performance bonuses (see "Fiscal 2016 Performance Goals and Metrics" and "Performance Graph" below).
+In addition, the Company uses the S&P/TSX Capped REIT Index, comprised of 16 real estate investment trust issuers currently listed on the TSX (the "TSX REIT Sector"), as a benchmark for certain matters, such as determining sector performance categories and weightings for performance bonuses (see "Fiscal 2017 Performance Goals and Metrics" and "Performance Graph" below).